 Study Abroad Scholarships

 A variety of study abroad scholarships are available to Loyola students.
 Loyola University Chicago grants and scholarships apply only to exchange programs, the Rome Center, the Beijing Center, and the Vietnam Center.
-Also, there are a number of scholarships that are funded by independent organizations with a dedicated interest in fostering international education.
+Also, there are a number of scholarships that are funded by specific programs and by independent organizations with a dedicated interest in fostering international education.
 Past Loyola students have been recipients of such scholarships as the Freeman-Asia Scholarship and the Gilman Scholarship.

 List of scholarships: (This list is not exhaustive)